raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 * The server is over capacity and needs to shed some load (see {{retry}}).

-When a server has to close a DSO session with a client (because of exceptional circumstances such as those outlined above) the server SHOULD, whenever possible, send a Retry Delay Operation TLV (see below) informing the client of the reason for the DSO session being closed, and allow the client five seconds to receive it before the server resorts to forcibly aborting the connection.
+When a server has to close a DSO Session with a client (because of exceptional circumstances such as those outlined above) the server SHOULD, whenever possible, send a Retry Delay Operation TLV (see below) informing the client of the reason for the DSO Session being closed, and allow the client five seconds to receive it before the server resorts to forcibly aborting the connection.